 Frequency counts, percentages and mean were used to determine the extent of job satisfaction as experienced by the teachers in terms of work performance; and the students' and teachers' performance.

-Multiple regression Analysis was used to determine the significant relationship between the job satisfaction and the teachers' work performance in terms of pupils' performance and teachers' performance.
+Multiple regression Analysis was used to determine the significant relationship between the job satisfaction and the teachers' work performance in pupils' performance terms of and teachers' performance.